marly-ai/marly/README.md

 ## 🧰 What is a Schema?

-A schema is a set of key-value pairs describing what needs to be extracted from a particular document (JSON format).
+A schema is a set of key-value pairs describing what needs to be extracted from a particular document.

 <details>
 <summary>📋 Example Schema</summary>